codenet/col733-cloud/compute-dsm.md

 But if one of the worker crashes, we might lose its pages and its threads forever.
 Or if the worker is slow in handing out its pages, it will slow down all other workers.
-To get fault tolerance, we can create checkpoints.

 ### Checkpointing
+To get fault tolerance, we can create checkpoints.
 Periodically, a program "controller" (also called a "master") can ask all workers to stop whatever they are doing.
 After all workers are stopped, the controller asks them to create checkpoints.
-Each worker writes all its pages and the register states of all its threads to another worker's disk.
-If one worker crashes, its checkpointed pages and threads can be recovered from another worker's disk.
+Each worker writes all its pages and the register states of all its threads to other workers' disk.
+If one worker crashes, its checkpointed pages and threads can be recovered from other workers' disk.
 When all workers have finished creating the checkpoint, the controller can resume all the workers.

 After a crash, can we resume the pages and threads of only the crashed worker, say W1, and rerun these threads on a new worker W1'?
 Unfortunately not!
 Other